- Business & Development

 - Bounded by Wilson Street to the North, Union Avenue to the South, VanNortwick to the West and Water Street to the East

 - Bounded by Walnut Street to the North, halfway between Carlise and Morton to the South, the old railroad spur to the west and Jefferson Street to the East

 What Will It Take to Separate the Sewers?

 First, the City will need to collect data of the existing storm and sanitary sewers in those areas, which means locations, elevations and inverts of the pipe and manholes, inlets and catch basins.
 Some of this work was completed when Trotter and Associates did their Master Plan in 2008; they surveyed the combined sewer areas.
-The remainder of the information will be collected by City Staff, starting in the winter of 2012 continuing until all information has been obtained.
+The remainder of the information was collected by City Staff, starting in the winter of 2012 until consultants were hired in 2016.

-After all the data has been collected it will be reviewed, analyzed and designed to find a best fit for installing new storm sewer.
+After all the data has been collected it will be reviewed, analyzed and a storm sewer system designed to find a best with existing utilities.
 You ask, why a new storm sewer and not a sanitary sewer?
 Each individual property has a service that connects their building to the sanitary sewer, therefore this system will remain as the sanitary system as it is also the most cost productive solution as well.

-Once a design has been engineered a plan for funding and implementing different sections of the sewer will be put into place.
-Area 2 has been the area of focus as it is directly linked with the Main Street reconstruction project.
+Once a design has been engineered, a plan for funding and implementing different sections of the sewer will be put into place.
+Area 2 had been the area of focus as it is directly linked with the Main Street reconstruction project.
 In addition, after the June 2015 rain event Area 3 and other sections of Area 2 have been identified and studied too.
 The outfall for Area 3 was constructed in November 2016 and separation of storm on Elm St in Area 2 was completed in July 2016.
 Final engineering continues for each area, please reference those webpages for additional info.